 Learning happens when we are relaxed and able to take in and process new sensory information.

 Screening for school readiness before your child starts school helps to identify immaturities in their early development, known as developmental delay.
 Addressing these gaps will help your child to have the best start, and can help prevent other problems from developing later on.
+Part of school readiness is being able to communicate and form a connection with other people.

 Well-developed auditory or listening skills help your child to block out the background sounds, and focus on the teachers voice.
 It also helps them to interpret the sounds connected to the written symbols on the page.